PaddlePaddle/PaddleNLP/model_zoo/ernie-layout/README.md

 #### 5.2 Python Deploy

-We provide the deploy example on Document information extraction, DocVQA and Document image classification, please follow the [ERNIE-Layout Python Deploy Guide](./deploy/python/README.md)
+We provide the deploy example on Key Information Extraction, Document Question Answering and Document Image Classification, please follow the [ERNIE-Layout Python Deploy Guide](./deploy/python/README.md)

 <a name="References"></a>